- Need a quick abrasive sanding tool?

 Finally, check out the WEN 6321 for an affordable belt sander that delivers impressive performance.
 Equipped with a surprisingly powerful 7-amp motor, it measures up to belt sanders costing many times as much.

-Makita 9403 belt sander review
+Makita 9403 belt sander

 - A powerful motor that sands at 1,640 feet per minute.

-- Stable belt without slipping
+- Stable belt without slipping.

-- Easy to hold and control machine
+- Easy to hold and control machine.

-- The vacuum may clog which usually happens when you get busy
+- The vacuum may clog which usually happens when you get busy.

 #1 Belt sander choice